Should I choose consumer proposal or bankruptcy?

 One of the most common questions before filing for bankruptcy or a consumer proposal is the impact on your credit score.

-If you file a consumer proposal, the credit rating is slightly less severe.
-Instead of an R9 credit rating, an R7 credit rating appears on your credit report.
-This means that you’ve made a debt settlement with your creditors.
-A consumer proposal usually stays on your credit report for a shorter period than a bankruptcy.
-You can expect an R7 rating to remain on your credit report less than three years after you complete your payments or six years after filing.
+A consumer proposal credit rating is slightly less severe.
+Instead of an R9 credit rating, credit reports will show an R7 credit rating.
+This indicates that a debt settlement was made with creditors.
+A consumer proposal usually stays on a credit report for a shorter period than a bankruptcy.
+The R7 rating remains on a credit report for three years after payments are complete or six years after filing.
+Are you running out of ways to pay your debt?
+Still can’t decide whether to choose bankruptcy or a consumer proposal?
+We can help you weigh your options.
+Call us at (844) 331-7315or start with our online debt analysis.

 A trained credit counsellor can help you understand if a consumer proposal is the right solution for your unique financial situation.
 Request a free evaluation today.